 Our living history adventures first brought us along the independent and assisted living circuit.
 It was at these communities that we found loving, supportive, and genuine audiences.
 After each performance, the resounding question was,

 History At Play™ was created to educate and entertain students young and old, from all over the world.
 Our living history performances breathe life into the stories of influential and often forgotten women.
 Founder and Artistic Director Judith Kalaora discovered living history through her work as a historical interpreter in Boston, MA.
 It was there that she portrayed Massachusetts' Official Heroine Deborah Sampson and noted the repeated occurrence of guests and visitors asking,

 "Tell me more about Deborah!"

 "So, who else do you portray?"

 Within one year, we created two more living history performances, chronicling the lives of Lucy Stone, a suffragist and human rights activist, and Annie Adams Fields, an author and philanthropist.
 Then, in 2013, we debuted Tinseltown Inventor: The Most Beautiful Woman in the World™, about Hollywood Starlet and technological genius Hedy Lamarr.
 In 2016, we returned to our Massachusetts roots, in honor of the 30th Anniversary of NASA's Teacher in Space mission, to highlight the life and achievements of Christa McAuliffe.
 Finally, on Pearl Harbor Day 2017, we launched World War Women: The Unsung Heroines of WWII to commemorate women's lesser known contributions to our military and civilian forces.

 We know what you're thinking:

 "Why do you only portray women?"

 The more we learn about history, the more aware we have become of the societal and political inequalities pervasive in popular culture.
 Our objective, therefore, is to highlight stories of influential and often forgotten women.
 However, if you think History At Play™ only chronicles women, think again.
-Our 2014 ensemble performance A Downton Experience™, brings the beloved characters of the hit television series Downton Abbey© to life.
-And The House of Hancock: A NEW Hamilton Inspired Musical chronicles the lives of one of Boston's most powerful Founding Families.
+Our ensemble performance A Downton Experience™, brings the beloved characters of the hit television series Downton Abbey© to life.
+The House of Hancock: A NEW Hamilton Inspired Musical chronicles the lives of one of Boston's most powerful Founding Families.
 And you can even meet President James and Dolley Madison with History At Play!